rajan-chari/yara-playground/docs/troubleshooting/gazebo-specific.md

-# Gazebo-Specific Troubleshooting
+# Gazebo-Specific Troubleshooting for Marine Simulation

-This guide addresses issues specific to Gazebo Classic simulation and its integration with ROS.
+This guide addresses issues specific to Gazebo Classic marine simulation and its integration with ROS for the Yara_OVE experimental playground.

 ## Installation and Setup Issues